 We now produce 20 times more plastic than we did in 1964, a vast rubbish-scape of bottles and wrapping and hard plastic lids that is expected to double in size in the next 20 years – and almost quadruple in size by 2050.
-These were the findings of a 2016 report by the Ellen MacArthur Foundation, launched at Davos last year.
+These were the findings of a 2016 report by the World Economic Forum and Ellen MacArthur Foundation, launched at Davos last year.

 The report, The New Plastics Economy: Rethinking the Future of Plastics, analysed the flow of materials around the world and predicted that, given the projected growth in production, by 2050 oceans could contain more plastics than fish.
 Economically speaking, this meant a loss of as much as $120 billion in plastic packaging material value every year.

-Their findings prompted the foundation to set out a fresh vision for an all-new plastics packaging system, one that connected packagers with policy-makers, capital cities and philanthropists, in a combined effort to phase out harmful production patterns and business models.
+Our findings prompted us to set out a fresh vision for an all-new plastics packaging system, one that connected packagers with policy-makers, capital cities and philanthropists, in a combined effort to phase out harmful production patterns and business models.

 So how well has it worked?
 After a year in action, a new report, launched today, takes stock of commitments by government and industry, as well as leading players in the plastic-packaging supply chains.
 Among the achievements listed in A New Plastics Economy: Catalysing Action, are new bans on single-use carriers bags, cleaner production strategies among industry leaders and a groundswell of consensus that has given rise to movements such as #breakfreefromplastic.

 But the new plastics economy isn't yet here.
-To help us over the threshold, the report's authors suggest three decisive strategies.
+To help us over the threshold, the report suggests three decisive strategies.